csimide/cuti-docs/docs/en/fakebold.md

 ## Known Issues

+Feel free to submit a PR or open an issue if you have a solution or better workaround.

-- When using `strong` for bold text, the base font weight is fixed at `bold`.
+### When using `strong` for bold text, the base font weight is fixed at `bold`

 ```typst
 #show: show-cn-fakebold